 “And you shall!
 There is an assembly on Saturday.”

-Darcy lifted a single brow.
+Darcy brought his fingers up and rubbed his forehead.
 “An assembly?
 In this neighbourhood?”

 Bingley nodded.
 “I am quite looking forward to it.”

-“I do, and I hope that my sisters and Hurst will, as well.”
+“I do, and I expect my sisters and Hurst to go, as well.”

 “They will not be happy attending such an affair.”